ostdotcom/website-docupony/platform/docs/introduction.md

 ## Where Do I Start?
 Use of OST Platform requires both business and technical expertise.
 Your starting point depends on your role.
-* If you are a business person, the Getting Started section and and Case Studies will be of most use.
+* If you are a business person, the Getting Started section and Case Studies will be of most use.
 * If you are technical, then jump to the Technical Guides.

 ## We're here to help!
 The best way to explore OST Platform is by reading these pages and [signing-up](https://platform.ost.com/sign-up) for an account.
 You can connect with us on Slack and Gitter and at our [Help Center](https://help.ost.com). **We are here to make you and your team be successful with OST Platform!**

+## Color References
 Through-out these pages you will see different highlights, as indicated below.

 :::important Note